 Andy understands his clients’ need to get thorough, timely and thoughtful legal advice in a cost effective manner.
 Andy’s practice focuses on middle market companies and he functions as an outside general counsel advising such clients on their merger and acquisition activities, capital raises, restructurings, supply and services agreements, material vendor contracts and loan documentation.
 In providing these services, Andy routinely provides counsel related to the retention of investment banking services, creation of special classes and series of equity, negotiation of shareholders’ rights agreements, limited liability company agreements, development of lay employee compensation arrangements and option programs, and various other equity structuring issues.

-In addition to his role as Chair of the firm’s Business Organizations and Finance Practice, Andy is a member of the American Arbitration Association’s Commercial Arbitrator’s Panel.
+In addition to his role as co-chair of the firm’s Business Organizations and Finance Practice, Andy is a member of the American Arbitration Association’s Commercial Arbitrator’s Panel.
 In his capacity as a practitioner and arbitrator, he is often called upon to draft, interpret and analyze contractual indemnification provisions, working capital targets and benchmarking in acquisition agreements, earn-out structuring and complex executive employment and compensation provisions.

 Andy regularly appears before the Federal and State Wage and Hour Boards, the Department of Labor and the Connecticut Commission on Human Rights and Opportunities in his capacity as general employment counsel to his middle market clients.